 Madderton & Co 1890-1896, Madderton & Co Ltd 1896-1939.
 At 37-39 Baldwins Hill, Loughton, Essex 1890-1939, also 156 King’s Road, Chelsea, London 1915-1918.
 Artists' colours manufacturers.

 ‘The manufactory of artists' colours to mediaeval recipes was established in 1891 by A.P.
 Laurie in the cottages Nos 37-39 Baldwins Hill.
 The firm was named after one of the pigments madder and not after the owner.
-Its products, known as "Cambridge" colours, had a high worldwide reputation.
+Its products, known as "Cambridge" colours, ha been d a high worldwide reputation.
 Brushes and other accessories were later added to their products list.
 The factory was gradually extended, though the original cottages can still be identified in the composite structure now existing.
 It ceased to operate during the Second World War when the managing director retired and the building was taken over for light engineering’ (source: The Hills Amenity Society Discovery Trail, at www.hillsamenitysociety.co.uk/detail/disctrail.htm).

-Madderton & Co was established by Arthur Pillans Laurie (1861-1949), Principal of Heriot-Watt College, Edinburgh, and Professor of Chemistry at the Royal Academy 1912-36, was the author of The Materials of the Painter's Craft in Europe and Egypt from earliest times to the end of the 17th century, 1910, among other publications (see Carlyle 2001 pp.310-1).
-He founded Madderton & Co by 1890, with a workshop in Falcon Yard, Cambridge (Pall Mall Gazette 22 April 1892), and he had an account with Roberson, c/o Madderton & Co, in April that year (Woodcock 1997).
-The business became a registered company in 1896, with Vincent Nello junr as managing director in 1897 (Barbara Pratt, ‘The Loughton firm that manufactured artists materials’, Essex Countryside, vol.28, no.280, May 1980, p.46).
+Madderton & Co was established by Arthur Pillans Laurie (1861-1949), later Principal of Heriot-Watt College, Edinburgh, and Professor of chemistry at the Royal Academy, 1912-36.
+He was the author of The Materials of the Painter's Craft in Europe and Egypt from earliest times to the end of the 17th century, 1910, among other publications (see Carlyle 2001 pp.310-1).
+Laurie attributed his interest in old methods of painting pictures to William Holman Hunt.
+This led to ‘the preparation for artists of a reliable list of permanent pigments, and oils and varnishes prepared according to mediaeval recipes’ (A.P.
+Laurie, Pictures and Politics.
+A Book of Reminiscences, 1934, pp. 98, 102).
+He began Madderton & Co in 1890, with a workshop in Falcon Yard, Cambridge (Pall Mall Gazette 22 April 1892), and he had an account with Roberson, c/o Madderton & Co, by April 1890 (Woodcock 1997); Roberson in turn sampled assorted colours from Madderton in 1892 (Hamilton Kerr Institute, Roberson Archive, MS 204-1993, p.661).
+For Laurie, see British picture restorers on this website.

-Madderton and Co advertised its Cambridge Colours in The Year's Art 1892-6, as prepared under the personal supervision of A.P.
+Madderton & Co advertised its Cambridge Colours in The Year's Art 1892-6, as prepared under the personal supervision of A.P.
 Laurie, the outcome of a series of experiments undertaken to increase the durability of paintings.
 They stated that their colours were ground in linseed oil, cold pressed from pure seed, and sun refined, and invited artists to examine the colours during preparation at the laboratory; also referring to a new permanent Lake, the colour of French Marigolds, and a rare quality of Umber, directly imported from Cyprus.
-The company subsequently advertised its new Flake White (1894).
+The company also advertised its new Flake White (1894).

-Madderton and Co used M. Hübner & Co (qv) as wholesale agent in London, 1893-5, followed by Messrs C.F.
+Madderton & Co’s colours were available at the Guild of Handicraft in Whitechapel in 1890 and through the dealer in bronze statuettes, Arthur Leslie Collie, in Old Bond St in 1893 (National Portrait Gallery archive, GFW/1/8/59, 62).
+Madderton turned to M. Hübner & Co (qv) as wholesale agent in London, 1893-5, followed by Messrs C.F.
 Maret & Co Ltd (qv), 1896.
 The business published Madderton’s Notes for Artists 1897-1907, and Tracts for Artists, 1901, which included advertisements featuring ‘Agents for Cambridge Colours’, including in 1897 Aitken Dott & Son (qv), W.H.
 Monk (qv), Chas D. Soar (qv), Chas H. West (qv), Percy Young (qv), C.F.
 Maret & Co Ltd as Sole Agent for the Trade, and in 1903 John Bryce Smith (qv).
 The business began advertising an extended range including brushes, palettes, knives, paper etc in 1903 (Madderton’s Notes for Artists, no.27, September 1903) and by 1913 was advertising a very wide range of products (Price List of Cambridge Materials for Artists, May 1913, 183pp).
 It had an account with Roberson, 1903-8 (Woodcock 1997).

 The business closed in 1939 but Cambridge Colours continued to be available in the United States, manufactured by Winsor & Newton (see E.H. & A.C.
 Friedrichs Co’s trade catalogue, Artists Materials and Colors by Fredrix No. 85, 1953, 76p), suggesting that Winsor & Newton may have bought out the remaining goodwill in Madderton & Co Ltd. The company was wound up voluntarily in 1943 (London Gazette 19 February 1943).